made under O. Reg 288/07 s. 3

 NOMINATIONS FOR REPRESENTATIVE ON SOURCE PROTECTION COMMITTEE

-In accordance with Ontario Regulation 288/07, this Notice is being sent to municipal clerks for municipalities in Groupings 1-4 of the Saugeen, Grey Sauble, Northern Bruce Peninsula Source Protection Region (SPR).
-The Notice indicates the opportunity to submit nomination(s) for one representative on the Source Protection Committee per Group.
+In accordance with Ontario Regulation 288/07, this Notice is being sent to municipal clerks for municipalities in Group 1 of the Saugeen, Grey Sauble, Northern Bruce Peninsula Source Protection Region (SPR).
+The Notice indicates the opportunity to submit nomination(s) for one representative on the Source Protection Committee.

 Functions of the Source Protection Committee